tgeek77/aarch64-tor-hidden-service/README.md

 Use link setting in environment with the following pattern: `LINKNAME_PORTS`.

-Like docker, first port is exposed port and the second one is service internal port.
+Like docker, the first port is exposed port and the second one is service internal port.

 ```yaml
 links: